-So what are some quick tactics to get you back to balanced if you suffer Christmas anxiety?
+Here are some quick tactics to get you back to balanced if you suffer from Christmas anxiety.

 1. Say the one word you’ve avoided saying.

 Many of us pretend we’ll say no…… then we don’t.
 But this little word is one of the fastest and most powerful weapons against stress and anxiety.